ensdomains/ensips/README.md

 This repository is a collection of ENSIPs (Ethereum Name Service Improvement Proposals) that have been submitted and are accepted as standard.

+This repository pertains to standards around the ENS protocol, for DAO governance proposals see [Agora](https://agora.ensdao.org).

 ## Proposal List

 - [ENSIP-1: ENS](https://docs.ens.domains/ensip/1) ([spec](./ensips/1.md))